 I give thanks and they say goodbye.
 As I watch that beautiful “stranger” who has brought me such amazing gift of love, disappear with her family in the midst of darkness, Arnaud, who has been respecting my special moment and is allowing me to enjoy what has just happened, all of a sudden takes out from his pocket a small but elegant grey Cartier box with a tiny white bow around it and hands it to me.

 At this point I am very confused.
 I look at him to ask what’s in the box.
 “Open it!” he says, while he eagerly smiles.
 As I am taking the bow off, I realize that it’s just the two of us at the ice cream place.
 The box is opened.
 Now, all I can see is the ring inside of it and all I can hear is the voice of my beloved asking me:

 Did I say yes?
 Of course I did!
 Did we get married?
 Of course we did!

-Almost a year has gone by.
-Today, I understand that beautiful girl in a wheelchair was the Godsend human angel I needed to believe in the light I sometimes forget to see within myself.
-Today, I fully accept as part of my new belief system that all of my dreams keep coming true, even traveling from Los Angeles to Paris for a few days to saying yes to the man I love, and to saying yes to a life filled with the magic that happens once we are ready to accept our own divinity and our own love.
+Today, I understand that the beautiful girl in a wheelchair was the Godsend human angel I needed to believe in the light I sometimes forget to see within myself.
+Today, I fully accept as part of my new belief system that all of my dreams keep coming true, even traveling from Los Angeles to Paris for a few days to say yes to the man I love, and to say yes to a life filled with the magic that happens once we are ready to embrace our own divinity and our own love.